Knights Templar castles Britain: Fortified strongholds and preceptories across England, Scotland and Wales from medieval Crusader order

 In 1307, King Philip IV of France, heavily indebted to the Templars, orchestrated a campaign to arrest and disband the order.
 In England, Edward II followed suit, albeit with less fervour.
 By 1312, the Pope had officially dissolved the order.

-Much of their land in Britain was handed over to the Knights Hospitaller, a rival order.
+Much of their land in Britain was handed over to the Knights Hospitaller.
 Some sites were abandoned, others repurposed.
-Yet the legends refused to die.
-Whispers of hidden treasure, secret rites, and Templar curses persisted long after their departure.
+Yet the legends refused to die: whispers of hidden treasure, secret rites, and Templar curses persisted long after their departure.

 Legacy and Legend: Templar Castles in the Modern Imagination